kenwilde1/tech-terms/TESTING.md

 - The pagination controls for the terms from the library `flask_paginate`, did not have responsive styling.
 I discovered you could pass a parameter to the Pagination class called css_framework.
 I was able to use `css_framework=bulma` in order to add styling.
 I also added custom styling in order for the experience to change depening on whether the User was on desktop or mobile.

 - On the my terms page, if a User created a new term, it was not updating the table dynamically.
 The user would have to refresh.
 This also occurred when deleting a term (it would still appear in the table until the User refreshed).
 This was due to having a `e.preventDefault()` on the form submission.
 Removing this caused a refresh and the terms could be dynamically Edited / Deleted.
+This is also a known bug now on the deployed Heroku site.
+When running a local version, it does refresh but on heroku it does not.
+This would be a future fix if it were not for the project deadline.

 <br />